IQ Archive

 The Biological Foundation of Gf

-Fluid intelligence is not just a statistical concept; it has deep roots in the physical structure of the brain.
-Neuroimaging studies show that Gf is primarily governed by the Prefrontal Cortex and the Parietal Lobe.
+Fluid intelligence is not just a statistical concept — it has deep roots in the physical structure of the brain.
+Neuroimaging studies show that Gf is primarily governed by the prefrontal cortex and the parietal lobe, which together form the fronto-parietal network involved in goal-directed reasoning.

 Key biological drivers include:

-- Neural Efficiency: People with high fluid intelligence often show lower brain glucose metabolism during complex tasks, meaning their brains solve problems more efficiently with less energy.
+1. Neural Efficiency: People with high fluid intelligence often show lower brain glucose metabolism during complex tasks, meaning their brains solve problems more efficiently with less energy.
+EEG studies reveal faster, more coordinated gamma-band oscillations among high-Gf individuals.

 Testing Fluid Intelligence

 Because fluid intelligence is independent of language and culture, it is measured using non-verbal tests.
-The gold standard is Raven’s Progressive Matrices, where the test-taker must identify missing pieces in a visual pattern.
-Other tests include:
+The gold standard is Raven’s Progressive Matrices, where the test-taker must identify missing pieces in a visual pattern — a task that requires pure inductive reasoning with no benefit from vocabulary or prior knowledge.

-- Figure Weights: Balancing scales using logical deduction.
+• Figure Weights (WAIS-IV): Balancing scales using logical deduction

-- Block Design: Recreating 3D patterns with physical blocks.
+• Block Design: Recreating 3D patterns with physical blocks, tapping spatial Gf

 The Life Cycle: Peak and Decline

-Unlike crystallized intelligence, which can grow until our 70s, fluid intelligence is highly sensitive to the aging process.
+Unlike crystallized intelligence, which can grow until the 70s, fluid intelligence is highly sensitive to the aging process.

-- The Peak: Gf increases rapidly through childhood and adolescence, reaching its absolute peak in the late teens or early 20s.
+• The Peak: Gf increases rapidly through childhood and adolescence, reaching its absolute peak in the late teens or early 20s.
+Cross-sectional studies place the apex of fluid reasoning at approximately age 20–25.

-- The Gradual Decline: Starting in the mid-20s, fluid intelligence begins a slow, biological decline as neural processing speed decreases.
+• The Gradual Decline: Starting in the mid-20s, fluid intelligence begins a slow, biological decline as neural processing speed decreases and working memory capacity gradually reduces.
+Processing speed declines first, followed by relational memory.

-- The Compensation: While our raw processing power slows down, we compensate with “expertise” (crystallized intelligence), which is why leaders and masters in their fields often reach their professional prime in their 40s and 50s.
+• The Compensation: While raw processing power slows down, adults compensate with crystallized expertise — which is why leaders and masters in their fields often reach their professional prime in their 40s and 50s.
+This is sometimes called the “wisdom dividend.”

 Can Fluid Intelligence Be Increased?

-This is the “Holy Grail” of kognitive science.
-While traditional views suggest Gf is fixed, recent research into neuroplasticity offers hope:
+This is the “Holy Grail” of cognitive science.
+While traditional views suggest Gf is largely fixed by genetics and early neurodevelopment, recent research into neuroplasticity offers a more nuanced picture:

 Conclusion: The Horizon of Potential